runnndmc/JS-CheatSheet/JS-Questions.md

 A JS environment is a collection of bindings and their values that are defined and exist at a given time.

 ## What is a function?
-a piece of program wrapped in a value that can be applied in order to run the wrapped program.
+a function is a piece of program wrapped in a value that can be applied in order to run the wrapped program.
 Special values that wrap a piece of a program.

 ## What is a conditional execution?